 Most German chocolate cake frosting recipes are made with either evaporated milk or sweetened condensed milk.

 Rather than opening a can for just a little bit of milk, I decided to use heavy cream, which you need to make ice cream anyway.

 Once the ice cream is churned, you can either fold in the frosting or layer it in your container.

 You can read more about the recipe on my German Chocolate Frosting post.

 Enjoyed this ice cream?
 You may also enjoy these other German chocolate recipes:

 - 1 cup heavy whipping cream (do not substitute)

 - 1 tablespoon cocoa powder

-- 4 ounces German or semisweet chocolate, chopped
+- 4 ounces German chocolate, chopped (can also substitute semisweet)

 - 1/3 cup granulated sugar